As a travel destination, Portugal has a lot going for it, blessed with great weather, beautiful architecture, and

 With a long coastline that provides high-quality beaches and even higher-quality seafood, it’s surprising that areas outside the Algarve aren’t even more popular with international visitors

-While public Wi-fi is available, it’s not especially widespread.
-The good news that if you want to stay connected during your time in the country, picking up a local SIM card is reasonably inexpensive and extremely straightforward, however, if you want to stay connected.
+While public Wi-Fi is available, it’s not especially widespread.
+Picking up a local SIM card is reasonably inexpensive and extremely straightforward, however, if you want to stay connected.

 Here’s what you need to know.

 There are three cell networks in Portugal, operated by MEO, Vodafone and NOS.
 The best coverage is with MEO, closely followed by Vodafone.
 NOS has the smallest network.

-All three networks offer LTE to prepaid customers on the 800,1800 and 2600 bands, as well as 3G on the standard 2100 band used throughout Europe.
+All three networks offer LTE to prepaid customers on the 800, 1800, and 2600 bands, as well as 3G/HSPA+ on the standard 2100 band used throughout Europe.

-Purchasing was incredibly simple — in fact, it’s possibly the easiest SIM card purchase I’ve ever made.
+Purchasing was incredibly simple, and it was one of the easiest SIM card purchases I’ve ever made.

 Flying into Porto airport, there was a small Vodafone store in the arrivals hall.
-The woman behind the counter spoke excellent English, and offered various options depending on whether I wanted calls, texts and data, or just data.
+The woman behind the counter spoke excellent English and offered various options depending on whether I only wanted data, or needed calls and texts as well.

-Within about two minutes, I had purchased a micro SIM card, installed it in my phone and had a working connection.
+Within about two minutes, I had purchased a SIM card, installed it in my phone, and had a working connection.
 There was no need to show my passport or other identification.

-Lisbon airport also has a Vodafone kiosk in the arrivals area, and stores are readily available in the downtown areas of Lisbon, Porto and other major centres.
+Lisbon airport also has a Vodafone kiosk in the arrivals area.
+Stores are also readily available in the downtown areas of Lisbon, Porto, and other major centres.